Right Out of California

 In the 1930s, a fierce struggle over the rights of workers was waged in the agricultural fields of California.
 Infuriated by the increasing militancy of workers during the Great Depression, California growers and their allies responded with mob assaults and official repression.
 Carey McWilliams used the term “farm fascism” to describe the response of corporate growers to the unionization of their workers.

-Some of the keenest observers of the Depression understood that the strikes were pivotal in modern American history, but as historian Kathryn Olmsted shows in Right Out of California: The Struggle for Labor Rights and the Making of Modern Politics, the reaction to the strikes were even more significant than the events themselves.
+Some of the keenest observers of the Depression understood that the strikes were pivotal in modern American history, but as historian Kathryn Olmsted shows in Right Out of California: The 1930s and the Big Business Roots of Modern Conservatism, the reaction to the strikes were even more significant than the events themselves.
 They would lead to the transformation of American conservatism into a very different movement.
 In response to the labor wars, conservatives abandoned their faith in government to protect business interests and turned to the modern arts of public relations and advertising to make their case to the public.

 Praise for Right Out of California